-At the end of the day, it comes down to how a person is able to cope with specific situations.
+At the end of the day, it comes down to how a person is able to cope with adversities in life and their career.
+What affects a person in their personal life can certainly affect how they produce in their business life.
 What is stressful to one person may not be stress to another.

-You may find it interesting that a person stresses about an event which hasn’t happened yet and there’s no guarantee it will happen.
-It’s a perception of “what if….!”
+You may find it interesting that a person stresses about an event which is in the future that hasn’t happened yet.
+And there is no guarantee that what they are stressing about is actually going to happen.
+What you fear is It’s a perception of “what if….!”
 It’s all in your head.

 Since it’s all in your head and it’s a perception the smart thing to do would be to change the way you look at it!

 Let’s face it, that if a salesperson is not selling they will go into a sales slump.
 The longer there are in a slump the harder it will be to make a come back.
 Eventually, they will give up hope and they will only see grey skies without the sun rising up.
 They will sit at their desk without the ability to do anything.
 So it’s important to turn this around fast.

 Is It The Nature of Sales or the Salesperson?

 For a salesperson, it’s their focus and attitude among other things that will allow them to hunt and procure new business.
 What many people don’t understand about sales is that it’s our mindset which will either make us or break us.

 For example: Let’s say you have a fight with your wife, you lose your focus and now you go on a sales call.
 What are the chances of you closes the deal?
 Probably not too good because of your head not in the game.

 Unlike a teacher who will continue to get paid regardless of how they may feel.